ifmo-ctd-2012-networks/labs/GeorgeAgapov/spec/jitterbug.md

         1. candidate checks node_list_hash with hash of his node list and replies:
            1. < TP3 >, if hashs differ
               1. Leader sends message < TP5, node_list >
-              2. Candidate remembers node_list for the connection (but doesn\'t update variables)
+              2. Candidate remembers node_list for the connection (but doesn't update variables)
            2. < TP4 >, if hashs are equal.
 This case, candidate remembers node_list for the connection
     2. Leader passes a message < TP6, token_id, data > to candidate
         * token was passed